lib-static/lib-static.github.io/content/_concepts/content-metadata.md

 language: English
 ```

 Markdown is to HTML as YAML is to JSON.
 YAML is intended to simplify the writing and editing of data formats, like JSON and XML.
-In Lib-static projects, YAML is used by static site generators to provide description and administrative (i.e. configuration) metadata about a website or a web page.
+In Lib-Static projects, YAML is used by static site generators to provide description and administrative (i.e. configuration) metadata about a website or a web page.
 YAML files use `.yml` or `.yaml` file extensions.

 ### Markdown and YAML in Practice

-There are a few ways to organize Markdown and YAML content within a Lib-static project.
+There are a few ways to organize Markdown and YAML content within a Lib-Static project.
 The most basic approach is to store YAML front-matter *at the top* of a Markdown file.
 Let's example the following document we'll name `article.md`:

 ```
 ---